Quasi-normal modes for de Sitter-Reissner-Nordstr\"om Black Holes: Barrier top resonances

 where $\alpha>0$ is defined in (\ref{a2}).
 It follows from Proposition \ref{Prop4.1} that the potential $V_h(x)$ extends to a holomorphic function in a conic neighbourhood of the real axis given by $|\arg z|<\theta$ and satisfies there Using the method of complex scaling \cite{SjostrandZworski1991} we can construct meromorphic continuation of the resolvent $(P_h-E)^{-1}:\,\,C_0^\infty(\R)\rightarrow C^\infty (\R),$ $1<\arg E <2\pi,$ through the continuous spectrum $\arg E=0,$ to the unphysical sheet for $\arg E > -\theta.$ The poles of the extended resolvent are called resonance {\em energies}.
-Here, the Riemann surface of the resolvent $(P_h-E)^{-1}$ is the Riemann surface of the function $\sqrt{E}.$ Relation with the Schr\"odinger resonances considered in the previous section is given by $E=\l^2.$
+Here, the Riemann surface of the resolvent $(P_h-E)^{-1}$ is the Riemann surface of the function $\sqrt{E}.$ Relation with the Schr\"odinger resonances considered in the previous section is given by $E=\lambda^2.$

-Now, recall that the principal symbol of the potential $V_0(x)=\a^2(x)$ has unique non-degenerate maximum at $x_0.$ From the dynamical point of view this means that the flow of the Hamiltonian given by the principal symbol of $P_h,$ $p(x,\xi)=\xi^2+V_0(x),$ has an unstable equilibrium point at $(x_0,0)$ - trapping point.
+Now, recall that the principal symbol of the potential $V_0(x)=\a^2(x)$ has unique non-degenerate maximum at $x_0,$ see Figure \ref{Fig1} (the profile of the potential is close to the P\"oshle-Teller potential, which is often used in the numerical calculations, see \cite{Jing2004}).
+From the dynamical point of view this means that the flow of the Hamiltonian given by the principal symbol of $P_h,$ $p(x,\xi)=\xi^2+V_0(x),$ has an unstable equilibrium point at $(x_0,0)$ --- a trapping point.
 This is a very special case of the trapping sets which are closed hyperbolic trajectories and it is well-known (see \cite{GerardSjostrand1987}, \cite{Gerard1988} ) that the associated resonances are close to the lattice of pseudopoles.
-The trapping point resonances - resonances associated to the non-degenerate critical point of the Hamiltonian were considered in \cite{Sjostrand1986}.
+The trapping point resonances --- resonances associated to the non-degenerate critical point of the Hamiltonian were considered in \cite{Sjostrand1986}.
 For one-dimensional operator $P_h$ these results imply that the resonances associated to the non-degenerate maximum of the potential, barrier top resonances, are close to the string of pseudopoles parallel to the imaginary axis in $\C_-.$

 The idea is to approximate the potential by its quadratic part near the maximum and to control the behaviour at infinity by the method of complex scaling.
-Hence, we consider the to which we can apply complex scaling formally: so that with the coordinate $y$ on $\Gamma_\theta,$ $w=x_0+e^\theta y,$
+Hence, we consider the